bitprj/onboarding/.github/ISSUE_TEMPLATE/devrel_newmember_tasks.md

 ## Content Developer Tasks:

 ### Week 0:
+- [ ] Get started on edu flow course and complete it in 7 days
 - [ ] Watch [Getting Started at Bit Project](https://youtu.be/-jj090TR3po)
 - [ ] Ask for access to Bit Project Google Calendar
 - [ ] Watch Webinars